Self-Help Divorce Forms

 "Fault" Divorce & Additional Resources

 For more complicated divorce matters, including when there is property, you are seeking alimony, or you want to obtain a divorce on "fault" grounds, you should consult an attorney to determine which forms and procedures will apply to your specific situation.
-If you wish to conduct your own research at Jenkins, please check our catalog or ask a librarian where to find materials on your particular topic.
+The Philadelphia County Domestic Relations Practice manual includes a chapter on Divorce Practice, which can serve as a starting point for researching a divorce on "fault" grounds in Philadelphia.

 The Pennsylvania Bar Association publishes a basic FAQ pamphlet on Divorce and Separation.

 For the text of the Pennsylvania Divorce Code, see Title 23, Part IV of the Pennsylvania Statutes.
 These statutes are available through the Unofficial Purdon's Pennsylvania Statutes, which you can also find the statutes with annotations (notes that point to additional references and relevant case citations) in print at Jenkins or though other sources as noted in our Pennsylvania Statutes guide.